-Your presence on this page indicates your interest to learn about the Tools, Strategies and Services of an online reputation management, or you might have already known, and looking for ways to put a boost to your brand’s online reputation.
+Your presence on this page indicates your interest to learn about the Tools, Strategies, and Services of online reputation management, or you might have already learned and looking for ways to put a boost to your brand’s online reputation.

 We have developed this paper with the mere intent to inform our valued readers of the idea of reputation management and its rising importance in almost every business sector.

-This paper begins with a thorough introduction of the reputation management, other notions pertinent to it (such as reputation protection, crisis management, Negative Content Removal) and suggest you the most optimal ways to yield the best out of the Internet!
+This paper begins with a thorough introduction of reputation management other notions pertinent to it (such as reputation protection, crisis management, Negative Content Removal) and suggest you the most optimal ways to yield the best out of the internet!

-Besides, one of our acquaintance agencies adheres to all those points suggested in the report as under.
+Besides, one of our acquaintance agencies adheres to all those points suggested in the report.